 26. Governance and transparency is concerned with the effectiveness of scrutiny and governance arrangements, leadership and decision making and transparent reporting of financial and performance information.
-We will review, conclude and report on the appropriateness of disclosures in the annual governance statement.
+We will review, conclude and report on the appropriateness of disclosures in the Governance Statement.